The Many Wonders of Sea Salt

 Sea salt is a mainstay for discerning cooks and foodies alike.
 There are 2 grain-types, fine and chunky.
 More granular than table salt, sea salt is a great finisher.
-Add a bit of sea salt to your salads, breads, or veggies to bring out the flavor.
-Use sea salt sparingly when cooking or baking, however, as its rugged granules don’t dissolve easily and may affect the texture of your dish.
+Add a little bit bit to your salads, breads, or veggies to bring out the flavor.
+Use salt sparingly when cooking or baking, however, as its rugged granules don’t dissolve easily and may affect the texture of your dish.

-Many cooks claim that sea salt is healthier than table salt.
-Since it isn’t processed like table salt, sea salt contains many trace minerals and nutrients that our bodies need to function optimally.
-Sea salt adds a distinctive flavor to edamame, steamed vegetables, seafood, and baked goods.
+Many cooks claim that it is healthier than table salt.
+Since it isn’t processed like table salt, it contains many trace minerals and nutrients that our bodies need to function optimally.
+It adds a distinctive flavor to edamame, steamed vegetables, seafood, and baked goods.

 Rock Salt is mined from deposits found in dry lake beds, rock salt is often sold raw and unprocessed, making it the purest form of salt you can find.
 Also referred to as sendha namak, rock salt is very inexpensive, lower in sodium than other types of salt, and has a more subtle taste.
 Rock salt is often used in ice cream makers to speed up the melting process so the ice cream freezes faster.

 Additionally, rock salt can be used as a home remedy for conditions such as arthritis and insect bites, and the large, jagged crystals are poured on snowy roads to melt the ice.